kabikaj/rasm_arch/README.md

 ]
 ```

-## Version

-This version requires Python 3.8 or later.

 ## License for the code

 Rasm is a text processing utility for converting Arabic-scripted text to a completely dediacritised skeleton.